 - Select the cartridge from this short list which compliments the tonal balance of your system.

-These are only general guidelines.
+Of course, these are only general guidelines.
 Assuming you are comfortable with your digital playback chain, our general recommendation is for you to configure your analog front end to have a similar tonal balance – making corrections as you see fit of course.

 Contact us to discuss the best match for you and your system, as well as for cartridges not listed below …